 - Discharged - 1.060

-11. If the density of the electrolyte in one of the cells is constantly lower than in others, the battery may soon fail.
-It is also possible that the electrolyte from this cell was lost and dilution of its remainder with water led to a decrease in density.
+11. If the density of the electrolyte in one of the cells constantly remains lower than in the others, the battery may soon fail.
+It is also possible that the electrolyte from this cell was lost and dilution of the remainder with water resulted in a decrease in density.
 If electrolyte replenishment is necessary, consult a specialist.

-12. Information regarding battery charging and starting the engine from an external voltage source see Section 5 and at the beginning of this guide.
+12. Information regarding charging the battery and starting the engine from an external voltage source see Section 5 and at the beginning of this guide.